Naples: Cuisine

-Naples is internationally famous for its cuisine and wine; it draws culinary influences from the numerous cultures which have inhabited it throughout its history, including the Greeks, Spanish and French.
+Naples is internationally famous for its cuisine and wine.
+It draws influences from the numerous cultures which have inhabited it throughout history, including the Greeks, Spanish and French.
 Neapolitan cuisine emerged as a distinct form in the 18th century.
 The ingredients are typically rich in taste while remaining affordable to the general populace.
+In May 2024, Time Out named Naples the best city for food.

 Naples is traditionally credited as the home of pizza.
-This originated as a meal of the poor, but under Ferdinand IV it became popular among the upper classes: famously, the Margherita pizza was named after Queen Margherita of Savoy after her visit to the city.
-Cooked traditionally in a wood-burning oven, the ingredients of Neapolitan pizza have been strictly regulated by law since 2004, and must include wheat flour type "00" with the addition of flour type "0" yeast, natural mineral water, peeled tomatoes or fresh cherry tomatoes, mozzarella, sea salt and extra virgin olive oil.
+This originated as a meal of the poor, but under Ferdinand IV it became popular among the upper classes.
+The Margherita pizza was named after Queen Margherita of Savoy after her visit.
+Cooked traditionally in a wood-burning oven, the ingredients have been strictly regulated by law since 2004, and must include wheat flour type "00" with the addition of flour type "0" yeast, natural mineral water, peeled tomatoes or fresh cherry tomatoes, mozzarella, sea salt and extra virgin olive oil.

-Spaghetti is also associated with the city, and is commonly eaten with clams vongole or lupini di mare.
+Spaghetti is also associated with Naples, and is commonly eaten with clams vongole or lupini di mare.
 A popular Neapolitan folkloric symbol is the comic figure Pulcinella eating a plate of spaghetti.
-Other dishes popular in Naples include Parmigiana di melanzane, spaghetti alle vongole and casatiello.
-As a coastal city, Naples is furthermore known for numerous seafood dishes, including impepata di cozze (peppered mussels), purpetiello affogato (octopus poached in broth), alici marinate (marinated anchovies), baccalà alla napoletana (salt cod) and baccalà fritto (fried cod), a dish commonly eaten during the Christmas period.
+Other popular dishes include Parmigiana di melanzane, spaghetti alle vongole and casatiello.
+As a coastal city, Naples is known for seafood dishes including impepata di cozze (peppered mussels), purpetiello affogato (octopus poached in broth), alici marinate (marinated anchovies), baccalà alla napoletana (salt cod) and baccalà fritto (fried cod), a dish commonly eaten during the Christmas period.

-Naples is well known for its sweet dishes, including colourful gelato, which is similar to ice cream, though more fruit-based.
+Naples is known for its sweet dishes, including colourful fruit-based local variants of Italian gelato, which is similar to ice cream.
 Popular Neapolitan pastry dishes include zeppole, babà, sfogliatelle and pastiera, the latter of which is prepared specially for Easter celebrations.
 Another seasonal sweet is struffoli, a sweet-tasting honey dough decorated and eaten around Christmas.
-Neapolitan coffee is also widely acclaimed.
 The traditional Neapolitan flip coffee pot, known as the cuccuma or cuccumella, was the basis for the invention of the espresso machine, and also inspired the Moka pot.
 Wineries in the Vesuvius area produce wines such as the Lacryma Christi ("tears of Christ") and Terzigno.
 Naples is also the home of limoncello, a popular lemon liqueur.

-In May 2024, Time Out has named Naples the best city for food.